Oil painting: Supports for oil painting

 Although surfaces like linoleum, wooden panel, paper, slate, pressed wood, Masonite, and cardboard have been used, the most popular surface since the 16th century has been canvas, although many artists used panel through the 17th century and beyond.
-Panel is more expensive, heavier, harder to transport, and prone to warp or split in poor conditions.
+The panel is more expensive, heavier, harder to transport, and prone to warp or split in poor conditions.
 For fine detail, however, the absolute solidity of a wooden panel has an advantage.

+Some artists are now painting directly onto prepared Aluminium Composite Material (ACM) panels.
+Others combine the perceived benefits of canvas and panel by gluing canvas onto panels made from ACM, Masonite or other material.